DIFC Company Liquidator in UAE

 The Dubai International Financial Center is one of the two Financial Free Zones recognized with a self-legislation, nevertheless, it is no exception to business liquidation.
 Thus, the Dubai International Financial Center companies need to outsource expert liquidation services to seamlessly carry out liquidation procedures.

-Farahat & Co. is an approved and reputable liquidator in Dubai International Financial Center.
+FAR Consulting Middle East is an approved and reputable liquidator in the Dubai International Financial Center.
 In June 2019, the DIFC introduced the Insolvency Law to regulate liquidation procedures and to mitigate the financial risk of bankruptcy for companies.

 Provisions of the DIFC Insolvency Law